How to support this blog?

 Required dependencies

-The dependencies below are the minimum emacs requires, and you can find them by running ./autogen.sh first and then ./configure yourself before using brew to install them: the two scripts will just choke every time they don't find the required libraries.
+The dependencies below are the minimum emacs requires, and you can find them by running ./autogen.sh first and then ./configure yourself before using MacPorts to install them: the two scripts will just choke every time they don't find the required libraries.

 What I did to come up with that list is just add dependencies until the scripts ran their course without error.

 If this is your first "development" attempt, you will need the XCode command line tools, basically because you'll need gcc and git for the whole process.
+Follow the instructions on the "Intalling MacPorts" page to find how to install them.
+And don’t forget to install MacPorts too.

-brew will prompt you about that during its install process, and even if that does not happen, the first time you run git, for example to clone emacs, macOS will tell you that you need to install them and prompt you with a nice dialog.
+The first time you run git, for example to clone emacs, macOS will tell you that you need to install them and prompt you with a nice dialog.

 The required dependencies are the following: